BNSBNS/pyplaygrd/README.md

 # pyplaygrd

-python testing ground for AI/DS purposes
+python testing ground for AI/DS purposes, examples mostly from Stackoverflow and GoGs